AMM News & Events

 How to participate

 - Please select three objects from your collection for consideration.
-We are asking for three possible objects as the 150 for 150 Project will be a curated book / exhibit and the AMM needs to ensure that all regions and cultures representing Manitoba are included.
 By having three artifacts to choose from the curators will have more options to create a complete picture.
 If your museum is really struggling to select three artifacts then please still submit your form with one or two artifact ideas.
-(Submission Forms)

 - Your artifact(s) does not have to have a connection to Confederation or to Manitoba becoming a province.
 In fact we plan to feature artifacts from numerous time periods, including thousands of years ago to almost present day.

 - Complete and submit the Submission Forms.
 The form will ask for a description of the artifacts, why you selected those particular artifacts and how you came to that decision.
-The submission form will also ask for the weight, size, condition and the availability of being on a long term loan.
+The submission form will also ask for the weight, size, condition in case a traveling exhibit can be put together in the future.

 Here are some of the amazing artifacts that have already been submitted for consideration: